An Iran official claims Iranian-German prisoner died before he could be executed

 Germany added it was "lobbying the Iranian government to hand over his body to his family.”

-The State Department in the U.S., where Sharmahd once lived, did not immediately respond to a request for comment.
+The State Department in the U.S., where Sharmahd once lived, said “Sharmahd’s death at the hands of the Iranian regime was tragic and senseless.”

+“We condemn Iran’s deplorable abuse of political prisoners as well as its record pace of executions and will hold the regime accountable for these human rights violations,” it said in a statement.
+Iran carried out at least 166 executions in October alone, the most recorded in a single month by the Oslo-based group Iran Human Rights since it began tracking executions in 2007.

 Jason Poblete, a lawyer representing Sharmahd's family, told The Associated Press that the conflicting comments from Iran were “deeply concerning.”